Social Security Name Change In 3 Easy Steps

 1. Gather The Required Documents

-To change your name on your Social Security card, you must prove both your name change and your identity to the Social Security Administration.
+To change your name on your Social Security card, you must prove your name change and identity to the Social Security Administration.
 To verify your name change, you can use one of the following documents:

 • Marriage document